 Click here to download the Fit Note information leaflet

-Please bring back to the surgery once completed - Please note that we can only process a Fit Note application 24 hours before your previous note runs out.
+Please note that we can only process a Fit Note application 24 hours before your previous note runs out.
 If you haven't had a Fit Note or have a new issue please consult a doctor before applying for a Fit Note.
 Please allow 48 hours for your request to be processed.

 For more information see the DirectGov website (where this information was sourced)